Five-Colleges-of-Ohio/ohio-five-workshop/github-troubleshooting.md

 GitHub and Git are great, but sometimes things go wrong.
 Here are solutions to some common problems with git.

+# Web Browser Specific

+* It won't let me edit files

+* It won't let me upload files

+* My page is not rendering at github-organization.github.io

 ## Command Line Specific